gatling/frontline-doc/content/reference/current/installation/manual/index.md

 #### Run Cleanup

-FrontLine can be configured to automatically delete runs based on max-age and/or max number of runs by simulation.
+Gatling Enterprise can be configured to automatically delete runs based on max-age and/or max number of runs by simulation.

 #### Source Control System Client (typically git)

-If you intend to have FrontLine build tests from sources, it needs to be able to fetch the test sources from your remote source repository, ie:
+If you intend to have Gatling Enterprise build tests from sources, it needs to be able to fetch the test sources from your remote source repository, ie:

-- a client for your Source Control System (ex: git, svn, perforce, etc) to be installed on the FrontLine host
+- a client for your Source Control System (ex: git, svn, perforce, etc) to be installed on the Gatling Enterprise host
-- this client to be in the PATH and executable for the user running the FrontLine JVM process
+- this client to be in the PATH and executable for the user running the Gatling Enterprise JVM process

 {{< alert tip >}}
 If using Git to clone repositories using SSH protocol, Git 2.3 is the minimal version supported.